jcawley5/architecture-center/docs/ref-arch/RA0004/2-azure-data-integration/readme.md

     - **Dashboards and Reports:** Use SAP Analytics Cloud to create dashboards and reports that visualize the federated data.
 This enables real-time monitoring and analysis of key metrics.
     - **Example Dashboard:** Create a dashboard that shows real-time temperature readings from IoT devices alongside sales performance metrics.

-For detailed step-by-step information on federating data live from Azure Data Explorer and to try out the integration, visit the Discovery Center mission: [Integrate Azure Data Explorer and SAP Datasphere](https://discovery-center.cloud.sap/missiondetail/3433/3473/).

-## 2. Integration with Azure Data Lake Storage Gen2
+## 2. Integration with MS Fabric OneLake

 **Mode(s) of Integration:** Replicating data out with *Replication Flows*, Importing data into SAP Datasphere using *Data Flows*.

-Azure Data Lake Storage is a scalable and secure data lake solution designed to handle large volumes of data in various formats.
+OneLake is a single, unified data lake that serves as a centralized repository for all organizational data.
+It's built on top of Azure Data Lake Storage (ADLS) Gen2 which is a scalable and secure data lake solution designed to handle large volumes of data in various formats.
 It supports big data analytics and is optimized for high-performance workloads.

 ### Importing Data into SAP Datasphere